 It has long been known that NSAIDs increase the risk of potentially fatal stomach and intestinal adverse reactions including bleeding, ulcers, and perforation of the stomach or intestines.
 These events can occur at any time during treatment and without warning symptoms.
 Elderly patients are at greater risk for these adverse events.
-Aspirin, for instance, despite being less popular than in the past due to the availability of other options, causes over 3000 deaths annually in the United States.
+Aspirin alone causes over 3000 deaths annually in the United States.

 Heavy or long term use of NSAIDs can also cause kidney damage.

 Unfortunately, another widely available over the counter pain reliever, acetaminophen (brand name Tylenol) also carries significant risks.
 If used long term at higher than recommended doses or in individuals whose liver function is compromised, acetaminophen can cause liver failure.
-Liver failure is fatal without a liver transplant, and acetaminophen is the most frequent cause of liver failure in the United States today.
+Liver failure is fatal without a liver transplant.
+Acetaminophen is the most frequent cause of liver failure in the United States today.

 With prescription opioids becoming increasingly restricted due to concerns about addiction, as well as growing evidence that they may cause more pain over the long term, what can a chronic pain patient do?